Friday, January 30, 2026

 Let me give you a little background to this Blog.
 I've always been interested in aircraft and spent my childhood making Airfix plastic models of planes and reading endless books about the history of aviation.
 In 1974 my family moved to south west London which gave me a chance to watch an endless sucession of aircraft inbound to London Heathrow airport ( LHR ).
-I quickly discovered that the 285 bus would take me to Heathrow central and that the airport had a large rooftop viewing terrace at the Queens building between Terminal 1 and Terminal 2.
-Here in front of me were aircraft from all over the world, national airlines, regional airlines, cargo airlines, buisness jets and occasionally some military aircraft too - each with their own unique registration letters which I could scribble into my notebook ( log ).
 And so began a lifetime of watching, photographing and researching aircraft.

 In 1994 I married my wife who I'd met whilst working in London.
 Bea was Polish with a family in Warsaw the capitol city.
 In December 1994 we flew from Heathrow to visit her family for Christmas flying on British Airways Boeing 757 G-BIKF ( Flight BA 850 ).
 This would be my first visit to Poland.
 Before we went I did some research about airfields near Warsaw and learned about the general aviation airfield at Bemowo - Babice.
 Could I find the opportunity to get to Bemowo, how could I get to Bemowo, would I be able to get into the airfield at Bemowo, was it safe to go and look at aircraft at Bemowo as a foreigner, I didn't want to be arrested!